pombredanne/bitbucket.org-ericvsmith-toposort/README.txt

     [3, 5, 7, 8, 11, 2, 10, 9]

 Note that this result is the same as the first example: ``[{3, 5, 7}, {8, 11}, {2, 10}, {9}]``,
-except that the result is flattened, and within each set the items are sorted.
+except that the result is flattened, and within each set the nodes are sorted.